Chart Color Schemes

 Whittington ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Whittington's cultural diversity was found to be below average, with 82.4% of its population being Australian citizens, born in Australia (82.8%), and speaking English only at home (88.6%).
-Christianity was the predominant religion, comprising 44.9% of Whittington's population.
-However, there was an overrepresentation in the 'Other' category, making up 1.1% compared to 1.2% regionally.
+Whittington's cultural diversity was found to be below average, with 82.4% of its population being citizens, 82.8% born in Australia, and 88.6% speaking English only at home.
+Christianity was the main religion, comprising 44.9% of Whittington's population.
+The most notable overrepresentation was in the 'Other' category, which made up 1.1% of the population compared to 1.2% across Rest of Vic.

 Frequently Asked Questions - Diversity